- 1/2 cup butter

-- Melt butter in a 9- or 10-in. ovenproof skillet.
+- Preheat oven to 375°.
+Melt butter in a 9- or 10-in. ovenproof skillet.
 Add brown sugar; mix well until sugar is melted.
 Drain pineapple, reserving 1/3 cup juice.
-Arrange about 8 pineapple slices in a single layer over sugar (refrigerate the remaining slices for another use).
+Arrange about 8 pineapple slices in a single layer over sugar (refrigerate remaining slices for another use).
 Sprinkle pecans over pineapple; set aside.

 - In a large bowl, beat egg yolks until thick and lemon-colored.
 Gradually add sugar, beating well.
 Blend in vanilla and reserved pineapple juice.
 Combine the flour, baking powder and salt; gradually add to batter and mix well.

 - In a small bowl, beat egg whites on high speed until stiff peaks form; fold into batter.
 Spoon into skillet.